Quercus franchetii

 Quercus franchetii, commonly known as the zhui lian li evergreen oak, is a species of oak in the Ilex section of the genus, native to a wide area of eastern Asia.
-It is an oak native to China (Sichuan and Yunnan), northern Thailand and Vietnam, growing at altitudes between 800 and 2600 m.
+It is an oak native to south-central China (Sichuan and Yunnan), Myanmar, and northern Thailand, growing at elevations between 800 and 2600 m.

 Description

 In nature, it forms an evergreen tree up to 15 m high.
 Sometimes it is shrubby.
 When older, it has irregular and tortuous branches.
 The branches are covered with a creamy white, long lasting tomentum.
 The buds are small, globular with pointed apex, reddish and white ciliated edge.

 The leathery oval leaves measure 5 to 12 cm long by 2.5 to 6 cm wide, and are evergreen (remaining on the plant over winter).
 They have a cuneate (wedge-shaped) or slightly rounded base, and the upper surface is smooth and shiny, while the underside is densely covered with yellowish fur.
 The leaf margin is dentate, with 5 to 10 pairs of short teeth, though not near the base, and the leaf sits on a 1–2-cm long furry gray-yellow petiole.
 The fruit is an acorn which measures 0.9–1.1 cm in length by 0.8 cm across; ovoid, apex depressed but mucronate; silky; short peduncle (1.5–3 cm); enclosed two-thirds by cup; cup 0.8–1.1 cm in diameter, scaly; maturing in 1 or 2 years.